Skip to content

 Short answers, pulled from the story.

-When was Baby You're a Rich Man recorded and where did the session take place?
+Where was Baby You're a Rich Man recorded?

-The Beatles recorded the track during a six-hour session starting at 9 pm on the 11th of May at Olympic Sound Studios in Barnes south-west London.
-This marked the first Beatles EMI recording created entirely outside EMI Studios according to author Mark Lewisohn.
+The song was recorded in a six-hour session starting at 9 pm on the 11th of May 1967 at Olympic Sound Studios in Barnes, south-west London.
+This made it the first Beatles recording for EMI to be created entirely outside EMI Studios at Abbey Road.

-What date was Baby You're a Rich Man released as a single in the United Kingdom and the United States?
+How did Baby You're a Rich Man chart in the United States?